HPD LOAN PROGRAMS

 Although the contract of the services mandates that we primarily focus on housing related issues, the BAALDC does not turn away any tenant/resident who may be seeking services other than housing.
 We have assisted residents with food stamps applications, Medicaid applications, HEAP program applications, immigration inquiries, educational opportunities.
 We also partner with other local service providers such as fraternal, religious and civic organizations, which allow us to become more resourceful in providing the above described services.
 The services are provided on a funding year-fiscal schedule; from July 1 to June 30 of the following year.

 III.
 HPD “LEAD” Primary Prevention Program (PPP)

-The LDC currently maintains offices located at 660 East 183th Street Bronx, NY 10458, out of which we conduct all of our housing related services including the CCP, and the HPD, NPC sponsored Programs.
-The offices and all other related spaces are easily accessible to people with mobile disabilities, as we have ground level parking, handicapped ramps at front and rear of our entrances, and two elevators which are equipped with Braille identification for each floor leading to the LDC operating offices.
-We are also equipped with community space/meeting rooms wherein we conduct presentations and meetings and it is handicap accessible.
+The LDC currently maintains offices located at 660 East 183 Street Bronx NY 10458, out of which we conduct all of our housing related services including the CCP, and the HPD, NPC sponsored Programs.
+The offices and all other related space are easily accessible to people with mobile disabilities as we have ground level parking, handicapped ramps at front and rear of our entrances, and two elevators which are equipped with Braille identification for each floor leading to the LDC operating offices.
+We are also equipped with community space/meeting room wherein we conduct presentations and meetings and it is handicap accessible.